dsc-courses/dsc80-2023-sp/syllabus.md

 ### Lectures

-Lectures will be held in-person on Mondays, Wednesdays, and Fridays from 12-12:50PM in [Mosaic Hall 114](https://goo.gl/maps/irMmi7i1t4Bd6x7x6) (Mosaic Hall is in New Sixth College).
+Lectures will be held in-person on Mondays, Wednesdays, and Fridays from 12-12:50PM in [Mandeville Auditorium B-210].
 Attendance is not required, **though you are encouraged to attend in-person if you are able to**.
 Lectures will be podcasted.

 Lecture notebooks will be your main resource in this class.
-You can access them, along with all course materials, by pulling from the course GitHub repository, [github.com/dsc-courses/dsc80-2023-wi](https://github.com/dsc-courses/dsc80-2023-wi).
+You can access them, along with all course materials, by pulling from the course GitHub repository, [github.com/dsc-courses/dsc80-2023-sp](https://github.com/dsc-courses/dsc80-2023-sp).
 We will also link HTML previews of each lecture notebook from the course homepage; you can use these to annotate the lecture notebooks with a tablet, if you'd like.

 There is also a set of notes written by Aaron Fraenkel for this course that can be found at [notes.dsc80.com](https://notes.dsc80.com), though they are a work in progress.

 ### Discussions and Lab Reflections

-Starting in Week 2, discussions will be held in-person on Wednesdays from 5-5:50PM in [Mosaic Hall 114](https://goo.gl/maps/irMmi7i1t4Bd6x7x6), the same room as lecture.
+Starting in Week 2, discussions will be held in-person on Wednesdays from 5-5:50PM in [Mandeville Auditorium B-210], the same room as lecture.
 Discussion sections will be podcasted.

 You'll spend the vast majority of your time in this course on [labs](#labs) and [projects](#projects), which you'll read more about in the sections below.
 The labs you complete each week will give you hands-on practice with the tools and techniques introduced in lectures.
 While completing the labs is important, it's also important to _reflect_ on your lab work once grades are released, and think about how you could have approached problems differently (e.g. more efficiently).

-To this effect, we're piloting a new discussion format in Winter 2023.
+To this effect, we're piloting a new discussion format in Spring 2023.
 In discussion sections on Wednesdays, we will take up solutions to a _subset_ of the lab that was due that Monday (2 days **before** discussion).
 When you attend, you'll have a chance to discuss your implementation with course staff and hear how others attempted the problems.
 Hopefully, you'll leave with a stronger understanding of the learning objectives of the lab.

 To encourage you to attend and reflect, we will offer extra credit to those who do **all 3** of the following:
 1. Submit the lab.